mwfj/CMU_15213_CSAPP3E_Lab/6.Malloc_lab/README.md

 Other region of kernel virtual memory contain data that differ for each processes, where the kernel maintain for each process that the form of the  context. **Thus, we refer all these data structure that differents from each process as the context**.

+Upon a context switch, the user portion of the currently-running address space **changes**, whereas the kernel portion is the same across processes.

 Actually, there has a big gap between the top user stack and the beginning of the kernel coding data.

+In classic 32-bit Linux, the split between user and kernel portions of the address space takes place at address `OxC0000000`

-The reason is that Intel architecture say that there have 48 address bits.
+The reason is that Intel architecture say that there have 48 address bits in 64-bit.

 + If the higher order bit of that 48-bit address is zero, then all the remaining bit have to be zero, which is kind of like a sign extention.
 + If the higher order bit of that 48-bit address is one, then you extend the one all way up to the remaining higher order bits.